JocysCom/UMQF/MORA/analysis/enders-game/entities/graff-actions.md

 UMQ_final(a,e) = -0.00108

 ### 2 Ender - psychological manipulation

+Context: Graff used Valentine to persuade Ender to continue his training, manipulating him back into service.

 - ΔOS = +0.10 (Restored will to fight/live, but manipulated back into service)
 - VSA(Ender) = 0.60